 The move toward ISO 45001 will enforce safety to become an embedded part of company management, from the C-level right down.
 This will encourage safety to become a higher business priority with more access to budget allocation and strategic focus.
 This follows ISO 9001 (Quality Management) and ISO 14001 (Environment Management) which have already made this change.

-Ultimately, ISO 45001 can be best described as a company wide, proactive approach to creating a safety culture.
+Ultimately, ISO 45001 can be best described as a company-wide, proactive approach to creating a safety culture.

 While both standards, OHSAS 18001 and ISO 45001 work towards the improvement of working conditions and share many similarities.
-The main point of difference is the push towards a proactive approach to risk control and an incorporation of health and safety.
+The main point of difference is the push towards a proactive approach to risk control and incorporation of health and safety.

 The new standard is expected to replace the current standard OHSAS 18001 on the publication of ISO 45001.
-This means that organisations currently certified to OHSAS 18001, AS/NZ 4801, and other local standards around the world will have a three year period to migrate to ISO 45001.
+This means that organizations currently certified to OHSAS 18001, AS/NZ 4801, and other local standards around the world will have a three year period to migrate to ISO 45001.